Do Your Own Nails At Home and Save Money

-If you use a good quality top coat and nail polish for your nail art you will find it will last long time.
+If you use a good-quality top coat and nail polish for your nail art, you will find it will last a long time.
 In my experience, using China Glaze nail polishes as a first and top coat will give results that last about a week.

-What is a Water Slide Decal?
+What Is a Water Slide Decal?

 A water slide decal is a pattern or image, large or small, which is printed on a special paper.
 When it is put into water, a layer between the image and the backing paper dissolves, allowing the image or pattern to slide off, which can then be transferred to your nail (or any other surface).

-Water slide decals are much thinner than vinyl decals.

-They are a fantastic way to create salon finish nail art within a few minutes.
-There is an endless collection of them in the market today, from French manicure to full nail design, from flowers to hearts to cartoons, from Christmas to Halloween, from laces to half-moon designs and so on.
+Water slide decals are much thinner than vinyl decals, and they are a fantastic way to create salon finish nail art within a few minutes.
+There is an endless collection of them on the market today; from French manicure to full nail design, from flowers to hearts to cartoons, from Christmas to Halloween, from laces to half-moon designs, there is no shortage of fun options.

 From my own experience, I would say that water slide decals are the easiest way to get a salon finish at home, but many people still struggle with their application.

-So, I want to share a step by step tutorial on how to apply waterslide decals perfectly without any hassle.
+So, I want to share a step-by-step tutorial on how to apply waterslide decals perfectly without any hassle.

-First, apply nail polish for the base of your nail art.
+- First, apply nail polish for the base of your nail art.
 There are two types of water decals available in the market; one can be applied to any base nail polish color and the other should be on a white base color only.
 I am using those that can be applied to any base.

-Make yourself a workplace by collecting everything you need in one place.
+- Make yourself a workplace by collecting everything you need in one place.
 That includes a pair of tweezers, a bowl of water (room temperature) and a sheet of waterslide decals.

-Remove the protective sheet of the decal sheet.
+- Remove the protective sheet of the decal sheet.

-Cut a piece of water slide decal.
+- Cut a piece of water slide decal.
 You don't need to cut a flower closely.
 Just cut a square piece of the sheet.

-Put the piece in the water bowl for 5–10 seconds.
+- Put the piece in the water bowl for 5–10 seconds.

-Take it out with tweezers.
+- Take it out with tweezers.
 Now, pick the flower decal from the sheet carefully and set it on your nails.

-Finally, apply a top coat on your nails for long-lasting nail art.
+- Finally, apply a top coat on your nails for long-lasting nail art.